Assassination of Nikolay Bobrikov: Background

-Planning the assassination
+Plotting the assassination

-Schauman had been planning the assassination of Bobrikov for several months.
+Schauman had been plotting the assassination of Bobrikov for several months.
 In February 1904 he made a will, and also wrote a letter of apology to his father Waldemar Schauman.
 He gave his most important papers to his friends, and he wrote two letters to doctor Gunnar Castrén, to be opened only "when there is need for it".
 One was a personal letter to the doctor; the other was a long letter addressed directly to the Tsar.
 In both letters, Schauman explained his actions.

 Schauman kept his plan secret, even from his family and friends.
 He was partly motivated by two crises in his personal life: his education and career had suffered because of an incurable hearing condition; and a woman he had loved for ten years had cold-heartedly left him.
 He had decided that by acting against Bobrikov, he could at least be of some benefit to his country.
 His action would also demonstrate his ability and decisiveness.

 Schauman was not part of any activist group or movement, but was in contact with various groups and was aware of their plans to kill Bobrikov.
 The student Lennart Hohenthal, a member of the "Gummerus group" of activists led by Magister Herman Gummerus, contacted Schauman whom he knew for his bravery during a confrontation with Cossacks in a conscription protest in Helsinki two years earlier.
 After discussing the planned assassination with Schauman, Hohental agreed to give him until Midsummer to act; if he failed, the Gummerus group would put their own plan into action.

 An important difference between the activists' plan and that of Schauman was that Schauman had no intention of escaping.
 The activists saw themselves as being in total war against Russia, and their aim was to avoid needless losses among their own numbers.
 Schauman, on the other hand, was prepared to take full responsibility for his actions by taking his own life after the murder.
 He expressed this in his letter to the Tsar:

 It is terrible to take the life of another person.
 With my own life I will pay for my crime.
 As I have made this decision I have been at peace; calmly and happily I will go to my death.

-Carrying out the plan
+Practicing for the assassination

 Nikolay Bobrikov, Governor-General of Finland.

 Eugen Schauman, the man who killed Nikolay Bobrikov.

 [It is peaceful on the streets of Helsinki.]
 Understand my words: on the streets.
 One can never be certain about the houses in Helsinki.